Skilled Central PA Men’s Alimony Lawyer Protecting Your Best Interests

 Contemplating alimony arrangements can be as much a source of anxiety as the other emotional and legal matters you grapple with during a divorce.
 The Guy’s Attorney offers sound counsel and vigorous representation for the many issues men face in divorce proceedings, including alimony.

 Helping you understand the different types of financial support

 Pennsylvania’s domestic relations law allows for different types of financial support to be paid when couples separate or divorce.
 One is a temporary form of support called spousal support.
 It is usually not sought until after separation, and may be ordered to be paid until the divorce is finalized.

 Another type of financial support is called alimony, which is the ongoing post-divorce financial support paid by one spouse to the other.

 The court considers multiple factors to determine if alimony is reasonable and necessary, including but not limited to:

 Financial support can be granted to either spouse, depending on these and other factors.
-As a fathers’ rights spousal support attorney with more than 25 years of experience handling divorce and support claims, I give you an honest assessment of your situation and ensure that you have the information you need to make the best decisions for yourself and your family.
+As fathers’ rights spousal support attorneys with more than 25 years combined experience handling divorce and support claims, we give you an honest assessment of your situation and ensure that you have the information you need to make the best decisions for yourself and your family.